Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Solow talks about capital stock.
 [developing countries need power, water and roads.
 Without these factors, places do not develop.]

-The common thread between them is that they have theories for what prerequisites present at t=0 is necessary and sufficient to make a country grow when you press play.
+The common thread between them is that they have theories for what prerequisites present at t=0 are necessary and sufficient to make a country grow, once you press play.

-Institutions; state capacity; capital stock.

 Here is a simplified model: